-Investing in stocks can greatly enhance long-term wealth if you buy high-quality companies and hold their shares over time.
+Investing in stocks can greatly increase long-term wealth if you buy high-quality companies and hold their shares over time.
 Millions of Americans do this when they fund retirement accounts, save for children’s college costs, or simply wish to leave something valuable to their heirs when they are gone.
 But not everyone has a timeline that can be measured in decades or years.

-If you’re looking to profit off short-term moves in stocks, then earnings projections and cash flow statements likely don’t have much impact on your trading style.
+If you’re looking to profit off of short-term moves in stocks, then earnings projections and cash flow statements likely don’t have much impact on your trading style.
 When attempting to make money day trading or swing trading, technical indicators are used to make guesses about the next move a volatile stock could make.

 What are Technical Indicators?

 In technical analysis, certain indicators serve almost as alarms for buy and sell signals.
 Technical analysis doesn’t care who the company is, what it does, or even how much money it makes.
 Instead, technical indicators use historical pricing information in order to predict where the price will be in the future.

 Price data on stock charts might seem like random gyrations, but technical analysts view the past as something to view to get a read on the future.
 According to traders utilizing these strategies, patterns repeat themselves and technical indicators are a way to tell when price might be beginning to shift.

 Take one of the most common concepts of technical analysis: support and resistance.
 When a stock bumps into a certain price level before retreating, that’s known as resistance.
 When a stock drops but finds buyers at a specific level, that’s support.
 Support and resistance are good barometers of the price range you could expect in a particular stock.
 In this scenario, traders buy shares when the support level is reached and sell when the price moves back up to the resistance level.

 Common Technical Indicators